What we set out to test

-Short-format videos (bumper ads) can be memorable and drive purchase intent with the right audiences for promotional campaigns.
+Can short-format videos (bumper ads) drive recall and purchase intent with the right audiences for promotional campaigns?

 Owned by Procter & Gamble, Downy is one of the world’s leading fabric-conditioner brands.
 The brand frequently ran seasonal promotions on TV but hadn’t used online video ads as a way to create awareness for them.